-A misdemeanor, a criminal offense that is less serious than a felony and more serious than an infraction, is generally punishable by a fine or incarceration in a local jail, or both.
+A misdemeanor is a criminal offense that is less serious than a felony and more serious than an infraction.
+Misdemeanors are generally punishable by a fine and incarceration in a local county jail, unlike infractions which impose no jail time.
 Many jurisdictions separate misdemeanors into three classes: high or gross misdemeanors, ordinary misdemeanors, and petty misdemeanors.
 Petty misdemeanors usually contemplate a jail sentence of less than six months and a fine of $500 or less.

 The punishment prescribed for gross misdemeanors is greater than that prescribed for ordinary misdemeanors and less than that prescribed for felonies, which customarily impose state prison.
 Some states, like Minnesota in its state misdemeanor laws, even define a gross misdemeanor as "any crime that is not a felony or a misdemeanor."

 Below, you will find more information about the definition of a misdemeanor, judge's discretion in sentencing, and more.